TechLabs-Berlin/wt23-geofree/README.md

 all the url paths available**

 To install backend environment locally:
-(After cloning the GEOFREE repository):
+(After cloning the Geofree repository):
 Commands:

 `cd backend`